A. Institutional Mission Statement

 Kennesaw State University provides program accessibility and reasonable accommodations for persons defined as disabled under Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.
 Kennesaw State University does not deny admission or subject to discrimination in admission any qualified disabled student.

 A number of services are available to help students with disabilities with their academic work.
-In order to make arrangements for special services, students must visit the Office for disAbled Student Support Services and make an appointment to arrange an individual assistance plan.
+In order to make arrangements for special services, students must visit the Office for Student Disability Services and make an appointment to arrange an individual assistance plan.
 In most cases, certification of disability is required.

 Special services are based on